zcorn2017/BIM2005-HWK1/README.md

 7. All the .xyz and .gzmat files could be found in [Reuslts I](#I-.gzmat-and-.xyz-Files-for-a-Specific-Torsion-Angle).
 8. Pre-processing of the data includes conversion between kcal/mol and kJ/mol and calculations of the relative energy.
 9. A table where all the data for the angles is established by [Pandas][] and it could be found in [Results II](#II-Energy-Overview).
-10. A lineplot of relative energy in kcal/mol with respect to angle in degrees is displayed by [Seaborn][https://seaborn.pydata.org/].
+10. A lineplot of relative energy in kcal/mol with respect to angle in degrees is displayed by [Seaborn][].
 For details, please refer to [Result III](#III-Lineplot-of-Relative-Energy-in-Kcal-by-MMFF94-and-GAFF)

 ## GitHub Repo File Hierarchy